Hiring manager’s guide to conducting a phone interview

-Phone interviews are an increasingly useful tool for recruiters and hiring managers.
-Learn how you can use them to streamline the recruiting process and find your ideal candidates.
+Learn how to use phone interviews to streamline the recruitment process and identify your ideal candidates.

 Another technique that has now become a crucial part of the recruitment process is the phone interview.
-That’s because phone interviews provide a great way to simplify hiring and screen a higher volume of candidates quicker than in-person interviews.
+That’s because phone interviews provide a great way to simplify hiring and screen a higher volume of candidates for the job quicker than in-person interviews.

 Let’s take a closer look at why phone interviews have become such an important early-stage recruitment tool before examining how to conduct one successfully.